Want to take classes?

 BUSINESS LAW II

-Continues study of business law, emphasizing sales law, commercial paper, bailments, and agency agreements.
+Continues study of business law, emphasizing warranties & product liability, sales law, commercial paper, bankruptcy, and bailments.
 Prerequisite: BA 226, or instructor approval.
+Prerequisites: BA 226Z, or instructor approval

 Location: Web